|KM Abraham, PhD||Northeastern University; E-KEM Sciences|

-|Jeffrey Spangenberger||Argonne National Lab|
+|Jeffrey Spangenberger||Argonne Natl Lab|

 Jeff Spangenberger is the Materials Recycling Group Leader in the Applied Materials Division at Argonne National Laboratory.
 His group works to solve material separation, recovery and recycling challenges resulting in cost effective and environmentally sustainable processes resulting in commercialized plants.
 Spangenberger and his team have demonstrated the recovery of plastics, metals and materials from numerous waste streams such as auto shredder residue, electronic waste, and furniture at scales ranging from bench to commercial.
 He has received four patents related to this effort.
 In recent years, his research has expanded into lithium ion battery recycling and is leading Argonne’s advanced battery recycling program to evaluate and advance the cost effective and sustainable recycling of end-of-life batteries.

-|Dee Strand||Wildcat Discovery Technologies Inc|
+|Dee Strand, PhD||Wildcat Discovery Technologies Inc|

 Dr. Dee Strand is a Senior Scientist at Wildcat Discovery Technologies.
 Dr. Strand has over twenty years of experience in materials research, development, and commercialization, primarily in the areas of energy storage and electronic applications.
 Prior to joining Wildcat in 2013, Dr. Strand served as a Research Fellow at Dow Chemical, where she was the technical lead in Dow Energy Materials, as well as the Principal Investigator on external research programs with universities and national labs on battery materials.
 Dr. Strand also has extensive experience in patent analysis and technical due diligence of new technologies.
 Dr. Strand completed her PhD in Analytical Chemistry at the University of Wisconsin-Madison, under the supervision of Professor John Schrag.
 Her PhD research focused on rheology and birefringence of polymeric solutions.
 Dr. Strand also holds a Master of Science degree in Chemistry from the California Institute of Technology and a Bachelor of Science degree in Chemistry from North Dakota State University.

-|Venkataraman Thangadurai||University of Calgary|
+|Venkataraman Thangadurai||Univ of Calgary|

 |Rick Thompson||Dell EMC|